I CAN SEE FOR MILES

 In the land of pleasant living, we can and often do sue for almost anything.
 Even so, today’s case is especially egregious.

 Today’s plaintiff, Betsy Stibler – whom the court of appeals suggests just may be hypersensitive – apparently had gotten used to seeing for miles and miles from her kitchen window.
 Or at least to the 18th hole of the golf course next door.
-When The Country Club, Inc., owner of the eponymously-named facility next door (and you have no idea how badly we have wanted to used “eponymously” in a blog) planted a number of additional trees on its gold course – trees that neither hung over or grew under Betsy’s property, she sued.
+When The Country Club, Inc., owner of the country club next door planted a number of additional trees on its golf course – trees that neither hung over or grew under Betsy’s property, she sued.
 Sued for no better reason than the trees interfered with her seeing the goings-on on the golf course.

 But occasionally we hit the frivolous litigation trifecta, and that happened in this case.
 Betsy convinced herself that God or the subdivision or someone had decreed that she should always be able to see the golf course (although why she wanted to puzzles us), and she apparently had the excess money to pay a lawyer to tilt at her windmill for her.
 Finally, she found a lawyer hungry or foolish enough to take the case.

 Now, all that was missing was a compliant judge.
 Fortunately for the defendants, Betsy could not find one of those.
 It turns out that for trees to be declared a nuisance in Kentucky requires less sensible judges, not to mention more sensible harm than some cranky lady who does not like the neighbors’ new landscaping.